-The Google Fonts service is an ever-growing depository of fonts, all available to use for free on the web, through Open Source Licensing.
-Whilst it isn’t the only platform available to deliver typefaces to your site, it does have
+The Google Web Font service is an ever-growing depository of fonts, all available to use for free on the web, through Open Source Licensing.
+Whilst it isn’t the only platform available to deliver typefaces to your site, it does have the largest free selection out there.

 What is Google Fonts?